LoLicek77/PinguiN/README.md

 # PinguiN - Styles for plug.dj

 [Plug.DJ](https://plug.dj/) is a great site to listen to music.
-There are also a big communities of great people.
+There are also big communities of great people.
 You can chat with them all day.

 I am creating some Custom CSS for this site because I like CSS Programming language.
 You are free to use my themes but first you have to install [RCS](https://rcs.radiant.dj/).